Code Tips14 min read

 Choose SendGrid when

-• Enterprise compliance matters — SOC 2, HIPAA, dedicated IPs.
+• Enterprise compliance is non-negotiable - SOC 2, HIPAA, dedicated IPs.

-• You're already in the Twilio ecosystem (SMS + email + voice).
+• You're already in the Twilio ecosystem and want consolidated billing for SMS, voice, and email.

 Choose Amazon SES when

-• Cost is the primary driver and you're sending 500K+ emails/month.
+• Cost is the primary driver and you're sending at high volume (500K+ emails/month).

 • You're already on AWS and want native IAM, CloudWatch, and SNS integration.

-• You have the engineering bandwidth to build your own analytics and monitoring layer.
+• You have the engineering capacity to build your own analytics and monitoring layer.

 Build a provider abstraction layer